venkat2305/DevAgent/readme.md

 1. we need to maintain seperate containers for each user request.
 2. we need to foucs on scalability and security, what if two users request at the same moment.
 3. we need to put some rate limitss
+4. when multiple users request, we need to spin up multiple containers.
+5. we need to get non-interactive setup commands from ai model or pre-configure certain basic commands like that.

 docker stop devagent-vnc
 docker run --rm -p 6080:6080 -p 5900:5900 --name devagent-vnc devagent-vnc